Lyndon Hill

 Wilhelm.wav n/a Any 89 KB

-On Mac, Countdown Timer should run on OS X 10.7 and above (Intel only).
+On Mac, Countdown Timer should run on OS X 10.7 and above.
 It should be able to play back any sample that QuickTime can play.

 On Zaurus, Countdown Timer can play back uncompressed PCM WAVE files, mono or stereo.
 You can find a handy zip file with alarm sounds here.
 On most Linux/BSD systems you can check if a WAVE file is in the right format: